jakewins/f2/README.md

 An experimental lock manager for Neo4j 3.2.x and 3.3.x.

-[quote]
-#Notice
+> # NOTE
-This is a personal proof of concept, it is not in any way supported by Neo Technology or anyone else.
+> This is a personal proof of concept, it is not in any way supported by Neo Technology or anyone else.
-This code is not production ready.
+> This code is not production ready.
 Bugs in here may cause irrecoverable data corruption, use at your own risk.
-[/quote]

 ## Usage